juntagrico/juntagrico/docs/first_steps.rst

 Member for superuser
 --------------------
-Your superuser requires a Member object  which is generated using the django management command :command:`create_member_for_superusers`:
+Your superuser requires a Member object  which is generated using the django management command :command:`create_member_for_superusers`

 Initial List generation
 -----------------------
-The depot lists are created by the following django management command :command:`generate_depot_list`:.
+The depot lists are created by the following django management command :command:`generate_depot_list`.
 This command can be called manually or using a cronjob.